Plyply99/PlyplyOS/README.md

 # PlyplyOS

-Custom Silverblue image with Niri, Dank Media Shell and other apps.
+Silverblue with Niri, Dank Media Shell and supporting apps.

 To install: